Skip to Content

 24-Hour Coffee House

 We thought the coffee shop was fabulous!
 They had a great assortment of coffee drinks (lattes, cappuccinos, frappes, etc) and smoothies.
-They also had pastries and sandwiches.
+There were also pastries and sandwiches.

 In the afternoons, they also served a variety of ice cream and sorbet.